top of page

 Also reports utilities like internet & phone

 💡 Tip: Ask your landlord if they already use one of these services.
-If not, you can sign up individually.
+If not, you can sign up individually

 3. Make Sure the Lease Is in Your Name

 If you're splitting rent or subleasing, make sure your name is on the lease and payment records.
 If not, your payments likely won't count toward your credit.
+Being the primary leaseholder ensures your responsibility is clear—and reportable.

 4. Keep Payment Records